 CENTER FOR LAW AND INTELLECTUAL PROPERTY (CLIP)

 In today’s global, information-based economy, protecting intellectual property (IP) is more important than ever.
-From semiconductors to sitcoms and from art to agriculture, IP laws protect original designs, creations and innovations, allowing clients to monetize their ideas.
+From semiconductors to sitcoms and from art to agriculture, IP laws protect original designs, creations and innovations.
 At the Center for Law and Intellectual Property at Texas A&M University School of Law (CLIP), we combine classroom time with hands-on experience to prepare our students to navigate the complex legal issues surrounding patents, copyrights, trademarks and trade secrets.

 Fort Worth is a Hub for Intellectual Property